1kussandy/1kussandy/README.md

 - 👋 Hi, I’m Sandip Kushwaha
-- 👀 I’m interested  Software, Data Science, AI, Machine Learning
+- 👀 I’m interested  Software Development, Data Engineering, AI, Machine Learning
 - 🌱 I’m currently working on multiples Software development Project myslef and will be uploading when i am done!
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...